Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 ```sh
 npm start
 ```
-6. Both backend and frontend should be running, in order to application to work.
+6. Both backend and frontend should be running in order for the application to work.

 ### Mobile
 Mobile version of the app can be found here: https://github.com/Marski96/Bluetooth_beacons_mobile